-The Drawbacks to Formal Administration of Probate
+Formal Administration of Probate

 In reality, the probate process can be difficult indeed.
 If you have ever gone through the probate process for a deceased family member, you are likely aware of the challenges that you face at all steps down the line.
 That said, four major disadvantages really come to the fore with the formal administration of probate: cost, time, privacy, and control.

 - Cost.
 Court filing fees, appraiser’s fees, personal representative’s fees, and attorney’s fees all add up to create a significant cost for any administration of probate.
 Of course, all or most of that cost will be taken from the decedent’s estate.
 Thus, the fruits of a lifetime of work can be significantly reduced by all of the costs just trying to administer the decedent’s assets.